Healing Trauma. Restoring safety.

 A colorful lotus flower floating on water with the words "Ellsworth Family Therapy" beneath it.

-Whether you are navigating the impact of infidelity, compulsive behaviors, or relational trauma, you don’t have to sort through it alone.
+Whether you are navigating the impact of infidelity, compulsive behaviors, family or relational trauma, you don’t have to sort through it alone.
 My work is focused on helping you stabilize, make sense of what has happened, and begin moving forward with intention.

-And everyone deserves a chance to heal.
+Betrayal impacts the entire family, and everyone deserves a chance to heal.

 A ceramic plate with cracks and brownish-orange glaze lines on a marble surface.